All nine pulled alive from mine

 "All nine are alive, and we believe that all nine are in pretty good shape," Pennsylvania Gov. Mark Schweiker said.

-Before Saturday night, rescue workers last heard from the miners at noon Thursday, when they tapped on the air pipe.
-After then, noise and vibration caused by the rescue efforts made further communication impossible.
+Prior to Saturday night, rescue workers last heard from the miners at noon Thursday, when they tapped on the air pipe.
+After that, noise and vibration caused by the rescue efforts made further communication impossible.

-The men began banging on the air pipe less than a minute after the drill broke through Saturday night, said Dave Lauriski, assistant secretary of mine safety and health for the U.S. Labor Department.
+The men began banging on the air pipe less than a minute after the drill broke through Saturday night, said Dave Lauriski, assistant secretary of mine safety and health for the U.S. Department of Labor.

-"We had a lot of people get very excited, but we kept everybody calm until we knew what the conditions were, that we knew we had all nine miners," Lauriski said.
+"We had a lot of people get very excited, but we kept everybody calm until we knew what the conditions were, that we knew we had all nine miners," he said.

 Rescuers kept warm, compressed air pumping through airways to preserve the air pocket.

--- CNN Correspondents Brian Palmer, Jeff Flock and journalist Jeff Goodell contributed to this report.
+-- CNN Correspondent Jeff Flock and journalist Jeff Goodell contributed to this report.